kiruxaspb/IOTA-Research/README.md

 ```
 Check: first-site/iwantcoffee.sol & second-site/contact/TestWeb3.sol
 ```
+3. The site has been raised to node.js

-3. Transactions on the network are implemented using the Metamask wallet
+4. Transactions on the network are implemented using the Metamask wallet